railsgirls-bne/railsgirls-bne.github.io/_posts/2015-11-15-sinatra-app.markdown

 {% endhighlight %}

 Lets preview our changes in the browser.
-From the terminal window run the following
+From the terminal window run the following to start to start the server:

 {% highlight sh %}
 ruby config/application.rb -p $PORT -o $IP
 {% endhighlight %}

-We have left out an important route for our app, managing the files we uploaded.
-To keep things simple lets create a new controller that will deal with the files in our app
+We have left out an important route for our app: managing the files we uploaded.
+To keep things simple let's create a new controller that will deal with the files in our app.

-Navigate to the `app -> controllers` view and create a new controller called `files_controller.rb`.
-Input the following routes
+Navigate to the `app/controllers` folder and create a new controller called `files_controller.rb`.
+Add the following code to create the required routes:

 {% highlight sh %}
 get '/files/:filename/download' do |filename|